 The following tuition refund procedures apply to students who withdraw or are dismissed from the institution, change status from full-time to part-time, or reduce hours as a part-time student.
+Students with a posted credit balance may request a refund through MyGC.
+No refund is issued while there is an incomplete payment plan.
 Room refund rates apply to students who withdraw, are dismissed, or change from resident to commuter status.
 Meal plans are not refundable.